squidfunk/mkdocs-material/docs/plugins/social.md

 ```

 When creating a [custom layout][custom layouts], you are completely free in
-defining which parts of your layout can be configured.
+defining which parts of your layout can be parametrized.
 The
 [`default` layouts][default layouts] included with the plugin support the
 following options: